supreethr23/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

     GO
     ```

-    Next use the `EXECUTE AS USER` syntax to test out the security.
+1. Next use the `EXECUTE AS USER` syntax to test out the security.
 This allows the database engine to execute a query in the context of your user.

-1. Execute the following T-SQL.
+Execute the following T-SQL.

     ```sql
     EXECUTE AS USER = 'DP300User1'
     EXECUTE SalesLT.DemoProc
     ```

-    This will fail with the message:
+    >**Note:** This will fail with the message:

     ![Screenshot of the error message, The EXECUTE permission was denied on the object DemoProc](../images/dp300-lab3-img13.png)